On the limitations of data-based price discrimination: Information-theoretic limitation of data-based pricing

 \end{theorem}

-Theorem \ref{thm:lower-bound-uniform} states that there is an inevitable deficiency of at least $\mathtt{constant}\cdot n^{-2/3}$ in the revenue from \textit{any} data-based uniform pricing strategy relative to the revenue from the true-distribution optimal uniform pricing strategy by taking the supremum over $\mathcal{F}^{U}$.
+Theorem \ref{thm:lower-bound-uniform} states that there is an inevitable deficiency, $\Omega(n^{-2/3})$, in the revenue from \textit{any} data-based uniform pricing strategy relative to the revenue from the true-distribution optimal uniform pricing strategy by taking the supremum over $\mathcal{F}^{U}$.

-\begin{remark} We prove Theorem \ref{thm:lower-bound-pd} by turning the pricing problem into a multiple classification problem that tries to distinguish between $M$ distributions.
-These distributions need be sufficiently close to each other but yield significantly different optimal prices.
-The most intricate part of the proof includes constructing the conditional densities for the $M$ distributions (where $M$ grows with $n$) and bounding the separation between the optimal prices.
-The desired set of optimal prices in our proof is a packing set where the separation between elements is $\Omega(n^{-1/4})$ with respect to the unweighted $L_2$ norm, and the packing number at that separation is $\Omega(n^{1/4})$.
-In contrast, proofs for Theorems \ref{thm:lower-bound-pd-1} and \ref{thm:lower-bound-uniform} are relatively straightforward, as they only require constructing two (instead of $M$) distributions and simpler techniques. \end{remark}